Education in Azerbaijan: Language

 Azerbaijani is the main language of education in the schools of the Republic of Azerbaijan, and Azerbaijani is the official language of the country.
 There are, however, many schools that offer the whole 9 years of general education, 3 years of higher education, and a bachelor's degree in Russian.
 The languages offered are not limited to Russian only: there are branches of well-known schools and foundations, e.g. British School, EF English First, which offer the English language-based education for both foreigners and expats in the country and the local people, for 9–11 years of the general education, although the majority of these schools have higher than average tuition costs in comparison with the local educational establishments mainly due to being private organizations and schools.

 For bachelor's degree, the choice gets wider: the three major languages (Azerbaijani, Russian and English) as a medium of instruction are still there, however, for those who plan to take regional studies courses, the classes are offered in languages corresponding to their study of the country e.g. Japanese studies and culture students must take Japanese language course without exception for some classes, summer schools and internships may require higher knowledge of the language.

-Undergraduate courses tend to be taught in English, especially at newly founded or popular universities, e.g. ADA University, Baku Higher Oil School, Baku Engineering University (former Qafqaz University).
+Undergraduate courses tend to be taught in English, especially at newly founded or popular universities, e.g. ADA University, Baku Higher Oil School, Baku Engineering University (former Baku Engineering University).
 Along with this, traditional and old universities, e.g. Baku State University, Azerbaijan University of Languages and other establishments offer not only arts and humanities but also social science courses, mainly in English.